MatrixEditor/caterpillar/docs/INTRO.md

 # Introduction

 `caterpillar` is a powerful python framework designed to navigate through structured binary data.
-This framework operates as a declarative parser and builder, streamlining the handling of binary data through the utilization of standard Python class definitions and annotations.
+This framework operates as a declarative parser and builder using standard Python class definitions and annotations.
 Below are the key functions of this library:

 * Pack and unpack classes to and from binary data
 * Structs support union processing as well